Estimated reading time: 13 minutes

 Why You Should Optimise WordPress Websites

 It is a very fair question.
 Indeed the point of a website is to get your message or products across to visitors.
-So why should you worry about its speed?
+So why should you worry about your site speed?
 There are several reasons behind the question, but the critical two are related to Search Engine Optimisation and User Experience.

 Search Engines (like Google) will rank well-performing websites higher than low-performing ones.
 So if your website is sluggish, it is a sure way to get on Google’s naughty list.
 Since Search Engines are a fundamental way for people to find you, slow performance is something you want to avoid.